RFoe/coasync/README.md

 ```

-### For more examples, please refer to the demo set in project directory[coasync/demo].
+### For more examples, please refer to the example set in project directory[coasync/example].
-### There are many code demos that cover all the current features of the project
+### There are many code examples that cover all the current features of the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>